Gardening Landscaping

 Types of Mulch

-• Organic mulch: This is a natural mulch and not made of anything synthetic.
-It's best for adding beneficial nutrients to your garden, and it can suppress weeds, but it doesn't always fully block weeds.
+• Organic mulch: This natural substance is not made of anything synthetic and is the best option for adding beneficial nutrients to your garden.
+It can suppress weeds, but it doesn't permanently block weeds.
+In general, organic mulches are best for vegetable gardens.

 Tip

-The best time to put down mulch is in the spring when the weather is consistently warm.
-But you don't want to put it down too early or you may accidently bury emerging perennials.
-Mulch after weeding and after stripping off old mulch (don't add a layer of new mulch over a layer of old).
-Fall is also a good time to mulch to conserve moisture and protect soil and roots from poor weather.
+The best time to apply mulch is in the spring when the weather is consistently warm.
+But don't apply it too early, or you may accidentally bury emerging perennials.
+Mulch after weeding and stripping off old mulch (don't add a layer of new mulch over a layer of old).
+Fall is also an excellent time to apply mulch to conserve moisture and protect soil and roots from poor weather.

 Organic Mulch

-Organic mulch will decompose and have to be replaced.
-But in the process of decomposing, organic mulches also help improve the soil’s structure, drainage, nutrient-holding capacity, and boost organic content.
-The dryer and woodier the mulch, the slower it will decompose and the fewer nutrients it will give to the soil.
+Organic mulch is made of natural ingredients and will decompose and must be replaced.
+However, the decomposing material will help improve the soil's structure, drainage, nutrient-holding capacity, and organic content.
+The dryer and woodier the mulch, the slower it decomposes and the fewer nutrients it will give the soil.

 Bark

-Bark mulches are best used around trees, shrubs, and in garden beds where you won’t be doing a lot of digging.
-Bark is also best used for front walkways and foundation plantings.
+Bark mulches are best used around trees and shrubs and in garden beds where you won’t be doing a lot of digging.
+They are also best used for front walkways and foundation plantings.
 These woody mulches don’t mix well into the soil, and it can become a hassle to keep moving them aside to make way for new plants.
-They will, however, last longer than finer organic mulches.
+However, they will last longer than finer organic mulches.

 Pine Needles

-You may have heard that pine needles, also known as pine straw (pine needles harvested after they've fallen), lower the pH of the soil.
-As mulch, pine needles might only slightly acidify the soil, but not enough to cause any problems to plants.
-The only caution is that using fresh green pine needles as mulch may add a tiny bit more acidity to the soil, but it still may be a negligible amount.
-If you are looking for a mulch that will not become compacted but suppresses weeds and keeps moisture in the soil, pine needles can be a good choice.
+Pine needles, also known as pine straw (pine needles harvested after they've fallen), may slightly lower the pH of the soil, but not enough to cause plant problems.
+The caution with using fresh green pine needles is that they can add more acidity to the soil, but it may still be negligible.
+Pine needles are a good choice if you are looking for a mulch that will not become compacted but suppresses weeds and keeps moisture in the soil.

 Grass Clippings

-Grass clippings are a mixed bag and are best suited for remote areas of your garden where you want to suppress weeds.
-Grass clippings, like most green plant debris with high water content, decompose very rapidly, and in the process, they can get somewhat slimy with an unpleasant odor so use with caution.
-Grass clippings also tend to mat down and not allow water to pass through.
+Grass clippings are best suited for remote areas of your garden where you want to suppress weeds.
+They have a high water content and decompose very rapidly.
+Grass clippings can get slimy with an unpleasant odor, so use them cautiously.
+Grass clippings also tend to get matted and can form a barrier preventing water penetration to the soil.

 Newspaper

-To use as mulch in the garden spread a layer of four to eight sheets of newspaper around the plants.
-Moisten the sheets to keep them in place.
-On windy days it’s easier to moisten the sheets before you place them down.
-Cover the newspaper with 1 to 3 inches of another organic mulch and the weed protection should last throughout the growing season.
+To use it in the garden: Spread a layer of four to eight sheets of newspaper around the plants.
+Moisten the sheets and cover the newspaper with 1 to 3 inches of another organic mulch.
+The weed protection should last throughout the growing season.

 Shredded Leaves